PortiESP/porti-web-cmd/README.md

 - `superheroes` ~ References to the online resources that I found useful
 - `github` ~ Opens the github page of the project
 - `shutdown` ~ Simulates a shutdown of a computer, the next refresh will load the booting animation again
+- `language` ~ Allows the user to go back to the boot screen to change the language

 ### Minigames